L1itrer/odin-recepies/README.md

 # odin-recepies
-I'm starting the odin project course to improve my web development skills
+I'm starting the odin project course to improve my web development skills.

+A basic recepies website.
+Containts a main page and some links to recepies.